 People aren’t good at maintaining their attention on one thing for a long time.
 Imagine you’re in a bar with a new friend and they start telling you their life story.
 How long will you be able to stay focused?
 And now, let’s say your friend doesn’t try to kill your evening with their ultimate biography but breaks it into short stories and tells them one by one every time you meet — great nights, great (and long!) friendship.

 It’s the same with training videos.
-People get distracted after 6 minutes, so keep your videos shorter than this.
+People get distracted after 6 minutes, so keep your videos shorter Even if you just record a tutorial using screen recording software, it is better to divide the information by time code or upload separate short episodes: it would be easier to navigate and find the important part.
 If you have a complex topic that can’t be covered in such a brief time span, just break it into a series of videos that cover different aspects of the subject.
 That way, your trainees will always pay full attention, which is a must-have for effective learning.

 Use cinema techniques